Sith Logo

 New

-The new Sith logo also features a circle but in a different configuration.
+The new Sith logo also features a circle, but in a different configuration.
 In the center is a black spot covered with wide arrows in six directions.
 At the end of each such figure is a triangular “hat,” resembling an arrowhead.
-A white space between the protrusions enhances the black color, making it aggressive and contrasting.
-Along the edge of the geometric structure are the same triangular details but of a large size.
+The white space between the protrusions enhances the black color, making it more aggressive and more contrasting.
+Along the edge of the geometric structure are the same triangular details, but of a large size.
 In this case, they look like gable roofs.

 Font and Colors

-The Sith order’s visual identity is pure graphics.
+The Sith Order’s visual identity is purely graphic.
 Through a geometric pattern, the organization conveys its concept and worldview.
-She builds a model of the universe in this way, where, in her opinion, there should be only a dark center supported by the surrounding aggressive forces.
+She builds a model of the universe in which, in her opinion, there should be only a dark center, supported by the surrounding aggressive forces.
 The logo also denotes the active spread of negativity and the capture of nearby space.
 This is evidenced by the arrows going in all directions and the spike-like rays of the dark “sun.”

 Neither the first nor the second Sith emblem contains text, as the drawing conveys the concept.
 The color palette consists of dark colors: burgundy (in the early logo) and black (in the later version).
 In both cases, the background is white space.